Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Introduction

 \subsection{The National COVID Collaborative Cohort example}

+Our methodology was motivated by a National COVID Collaborative Cohort (N3C) study.
 The N3C offers one of the largest collections of secure and de-identified clinical data in the United States for COVID-19 research \citep{Haendel-N3C}.
-Up to January 10, 2023, N3C has EHR information on over 17 million patients from 77 data-contributing sites, with over 6 million confirmed COVID patients.
+Up to December 15, 2023, N3C has EHR information on over 17 million patients from 83 data-contributing sites (DCSs), with over 6 million confirmed COVID patients.
 With the accumulated COVID cohort data over time, long-term effects from SARS-CoV-2 infection have been identified and brought to attention.
-Some COVID-19 survivors present with persistent neurological, respiratory, or cardiovascular symptoms after the acute phase of the infection, regardless of the initial disease severity, vaccination status, and demographic and comorbidity status \citep{montani2022}.
-The identification of risk factors for long COVID becomes an important question.
-Information from multiple data sites brings us both opportunities and challenges.
-On one hand, selecting mutual predictors from multiple data sources helps us to identify reproducible risk factors for long COVID.
-On the other hand, the data from different contributing sites are heterogeneous with different data types in $\X$ from different data contributing sites, and there are also different long COVID outcomes across the data sites \citep{Pfaff2022}; novel FDR controlling methods are needed for tackling these data challenges.
-Our proposed method will be used to identify mutual risk factor signals for long COVID from patients' demographic and comorbidity information with an FDR control guarantee.
+Some COVID-19 survivors present with persistent neurological, respiratory, or cardiovascular symptoms after the acute phase of the infection (Post-Acute Sequelae of COVID or ``long COVID”), regardless of the initial disease severity, vaccination status, and demographic and comorbidity status \citep{montani2022}.
+The identification of risk factors for long COVID has become an important question.
+Long COVID is not an illness that can be easily and universally defined.
+So far, two different long COVID indicator variables are recorded in the N3C database \citep{Pfaff2022}.
+The ``long COVID U9.09 diagnosis indicator" is a clinical diagnosis based on the International Classification of Diseases, Tenth Revision (ICD-10) codes; and the ``long COVID clinic visit indicator" indicates the patients' clinical visits for long COVID-related symptoms.
+These two long COVID definitions are highly related and both indicate patients' long COVID status.
+So far, the long COVID diagnosis information is only available from several DCSs, in the form of either ``long COVID U9.09 diagnosis indicator" or ``long COVID clinic visit indicator".